Dambai: Location

 Dambai is the capital of the Oti Region.
 It is located on the eastern side of the Oti River, a tributary of the Volta Lake.
 It was declared the capital of the region which was carved out of the existing Volta Region.
 It was given the Legislative Instruments as capital by President Nana Akuffo Addo on 15 February 2019 after it was chosen to be the capital.
 It is located in the heart of the Savannah Accelerated Development Authority (SADA) area.

 Flora and fauna

 The outskirts of Dambai contain wild animals such as lions and elephants, duikers, cobs, several marine and land snakes such as vipers, and pythons, and buffalo.
 Fish in the lake include tilapia, cat fish, Nile perch, electric fish, puff fish.
 There are several types of oysters and clams as well as several types of crocodiles including the Nile crocodile.

 Economy

-The occupation of the inhabitants is farming and fishing on the River Oti with few inhabitants being employed by offices of the district assembly and teaching.
+The occupation of the inhabitants is farming and fishing on the River Oti with few inhabitants being employed by offices of the district assembly and teaching Education.